Digital Collections: from Projects to Pedagogy and Scholarship

 - a budget, and

 - a plan to assess the effectiveness of the course development or renovation

 - a discussion of the project’s sustainability that considers, for example, its imagined lifespan

 If members of the campus selection committee are directly involved in a proposed project, they will recuse themselves when the committee is considering that proposal.

 VI.
 Faculty Responsibilities

-Faculty who receive Mellon DC grants will be expected to collaborate with a librarian or archivist and are encouraged to utilize the Digital Scholar during all phases of their projects and to participate in workshops designed to share their experience with colleagues at their home campus and, as appropriate, with the other campuses of the Five Colleges.
+Faculty who receive Mellon DC grants will be expected to collaborate with a librarian or archivist and are encouraged to participate in workshops designed to share their experience with colleagues at their home campus and, as appropriate, with the other campuses of the Five Colleges.
 Awarding of funds carries a commitment on the part of the faculty member to carry out the project and teach the course or courses involved.